terryaney/Documentation.Camelot/README.md

 view
     // Create custom buttons for our dialog .on("onInitializing.RBLe", function () {
-        if (modalAppOptions != undefined) { // We knew we are in modal application
+        if (modalAppOptions != undefined) { // We know we are in modal application

             // Remove default cancel/continue
             application.select(".modal-footer").children().remove();